Counting subgroups via Mirzakhani's curve counting: Preliminaries

 We remark that the convex core $C_H$ can be considered as a geometric object corresponding to $\eta_H$.
-In particular, if $H$ is a cyclic subgroup generated by $\gamma \in \pi_1(\gS)$, then $p_H\:C_H\rightarrow \gS$ represents an (unoriented) closed geodesic free homotopic to a representative of $\gamma$.
-In the context of geodesic currents, a counting geodesic current $\eta_{\langle \gamma \rangle}$ is usually identified with the closed geodesic $c$ free homotopic to a representative of $\gamma$.
-When $H$ is not cyclic, $C_H$ becomes a hyperbolic surface of finite area possibly with geodesic boundary, which is referred to as a \ti{hyperbolic surface of finite type}.
+In particular, if $H$ is a cyclic subgroup generated by $\gamma \in G$, then the projection $p_H \: C_H\rightarrow \gS$ represents an unoriented closed geodesic freely homotopic to a representative of $\gamma$.
+In the context of geodesic currents, the geodesic current $\eta_{\langle \gamma \rangle}$ is usually identified with the closed geodesic $c$ freely homotopic to a representative of $\gamma$.
+When $H$ is not cyclic, $C_H$ becomes a hyperbolic surface of finite area with closed geodesic boundary, which is referred to as a \emph{hyperbolic surface of finite type}.
+If the projection $p_H$ is injective, then we can identify $C_H$ with the subsurface $p_H(C_H)$ of $\gS$.

 Note that we do not assume closed geodesics to be primitive.
-For $\gamma \in \pi_1 (\gS)$ whose representative is freely homotopic to a primitive closed geodesic, we can consider the geodesic current $\eta_{\langle \gamma^k\rangle }$ for any positive integer $k$.
+For $\gamma \in G$ whose representative is freely homotopic to a primitive closed geodesic, we can consider the geodesic current $\eta_{\langle \gamma^k\rangle }$ for any positive integer $k$.
 Then, we have

 since $\langle \gamma^k\rangle$ is a $k$-index subgroup of $\langle \gamma \rangle$ by the property (1) of Proposition \ref{prop:property of eta}.